kbanach/tests-dictionary/README.md

 Long answer: as a professional, you know writing tests is part of development of any bug-fix or new feature.
 Period.
 Consider them in estimates and add existence of automated test cases as required part of any code review.

-## Why to unit/integration/acceptance tests?
+## What is unit/integration/acceptance tests?

 Difference between them can be shorten to some characteristics: